StarboiHooch/TestingRails/README.md

     `href="/articles/<%= article.id %>"` will become `href="<%= article_path(article) %>"`

 19. Tidy up even further using `link_to`.

+### Creating new articles
+20. Add `new` and `create` actions to articles controller.

+21. Create `new` view using the rails form builder.

+22. Use strong parameters to specify which parameters can be saved or updated.

+23. Add validation to the article model.

 ## Notes
 > In the development environment, Rails does not generally require you to restart the server; changes you make in files will be automatically picked up by the server.